Vegas World: Stratosphere project and closure

-Construction of Stupak's $32 million Stratosphere observation tower began in February 1992, on property adjacent to Vegas World.
+Construction of the Stratosphere began in February 1992, on property adjacent to Vegas World.
 On August 29, 1993, around midnight, hundreds of customers evacuated Vegas World when a fire broke out at the half-finished Stratosphere tower.
 Power went out shortly afterwards.
 According to employees, a hysterical woman ran through the casino screaming, "Bob Stupak did this for the insurance money!"
 Upon learning of the fire, Marty Allen (of the Allen & Rossi comedy show at Vegas World) and his wife arrived to keep evacuated customers entertained.
-Evacuated guests were allowed to return a few hours later, around 4:00 a.m.
+Guests were allowed to return around 4:00 a.m.

 In November 1993, Grand Casinos announced plans to purchase 33 percent of the Stratosphere and Vegas World by acquiring shares in Stupak's Stratosphere Corporation.
 In September 1994, Stupak rehired 36 hotel maids who had been fired for wearing union buttons on their clothing during an ongoing dispute between Stupak and a local union.

 Stratosphere Corporation, a subsidiary of Grand Casinos, completed its purchase of Vegas World in November 1994, for approximately $51 million.
 As part of the deal, the company leased the property to Stupak until its closure.
 Vegas World closed on February 1, 1995, for remodeling in order to be integrated into the Stratosphere resort.
 A majority of Vegas World's final customers consisted of people redeeming their vacation packages.
 Vegas World's two hotel towers, consisting of 932 rooms, were renovated to become part of the Stratosphere resort, which opened in April 1996.
 Stupak later said that he felt prouder when he opened his earlier casinos on the site in 1974 and 1979.